tensorflow/tensorflow/tensorflow/contrib/go/README.md

     tf.train.write_graph(sess.graph_def, '/tmp/graph/', 'test_graph.pb', as_text=True)
 ```

-The previous code will prepare two placeholders with names 'input1' and 'input2' respectively, and another tensor used as output of the addition of the two placeholders.
-And dumps the graph as text into a text file with path: '/tmp/graph/test_graph.pb'.
+The previous code will prepare two placeholders with names 'input1' and
+'input2' respectively, and another tensor used as output of the addition of the
+two placeholders.
+And dumps the graph as text into a text file with path:
+'/tmp/graph/test_graph.pb'.

-From a golang aplication you can use the next code to execute the graph:
+From a Go aplication, you can use the next code to execute the graph:

 ```go
 package main